aristanetworks/anta/docs/faq.md

         export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
         ```

+## `ReadTimeout` error in the logs
+???+ faq "`ReadTimeout` error in the logs"

+    When running the `anta`, you receive `ReadTimeout` errors in the logs.
+This might be due to the time the host on which ANTA is run takes to reach the target devices (for instance if going through firewalls, NATs, ...)

+    ### Solution

+    Use the `timeout` option.
+As an example for the `nrfu` command:

+    ```bash
+    anta nrfu --enable --username username --password arista --inventory inventory.yml -c nrfu.yml --timeout 50 text
+    ```

+    The previous command set a couple of options for ANTA NRFU, one them being the `timeout` command.
+The timeout from default 10s (or is it 30s) to 50s to allow device and ANTA to wait on each other a little longer.

 # Still facing issues?

-If you've tried the above solutions and continue to experience problems, please report the issue in our [GitHub repository](https://github.com/arista-netdevops-community/anta).
+If you've tried the above solutions and continue to experience problems, please follow the [troubleshooting](../troubleshooting) instructions and report the issue in our [GitHub repository](https://github.com/arista-netdevops-community/anta).